angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 computer is a great way to map out your pile and note mana/draw constraints whilst planning it.
 You should also goldfish, goldfish, goldfish!
 The deck is unforgiving to mistakes, especially when made after Doomsday has resolved.
-Forgetting the order of cards when naming with {{Predict}}, failing to activate a {{Lion's Eye Diamond}} at the right time or even forgetting to include a win condition in your pile are all things that can happen!
+Forgetting the order of cards when naming with :card[Predict], failing to activate a :card[Lion's Eye Diamond] at the right time or even forgetting to include a win condition in your pile are all things that can happen!

 As a way to minimise your own mistakes potential, just practice playing some